Phase one (Mar-Apr 2021)

 • What opportunities are there to amend parking conditions in the area.

-This consultation sought to understand any residual community concerns and identify areas to improve the design before the development stage begins.
+• Any residual concerns and areas to improve before the development stage begins.

 Who we reached